Discord-Coding-Community/FFXIV-Macros/.github/ISSUE_TEMPLATE/suggestion.md

 ---

 ### Macro Name
- - A Clear and Precise Name for the Macro.
+ - A Clear and Precise Name for the Macro if Applicable.
 ```cs
 ex.
 **Name:** Swift Summon
 ```
 ### Job Title and Class
- - The Exact Job Title and Class the Macro applies to.
+ - The Exact Job Title and Class the Macro applies to if Applicable.

 ```cs
 ex.